SafeDrive: Fine-Grained Safety Reasoning for End-to-End Driving in a Sparse World: Experiments

 \subsection{Dataset \& Metrics}

 To comprehensively evaluate our method, we conducted both open-loop and closed-loop evaluations using two benchmarks.

-\textbf{NAVSIM (Open-loop Evaluation).} NAVSIM~\cite{navsim} is a real-world, planning-oriented benchmark built upon \textit{OpenScene}~\cite{openscene}, a compact redistribution of \textit{nuPlan}~\cite{nuplan}.
-It provides 360° perception from eight cameras and five LiDARs with 2~Hz annotations that include HD maps and bounding boxes, focusing on complex intention-changing scenarios while excluding trivial stationary ones.
+\paragraph{NAVSIM (Open-loop Evaluation).} NAVSIM~\cite{navsim} is a real-world, planning-oriented benchmark built upon \textit{OpenScene}~\cite{openscene}, a compact redistribution of \textit{nuPlan}~\cite{nuplan}, focusing on complex intention-changing scenarios while excluding trivial stationary ones.
+The dataset provides 360° perception from eight cameras and five LiDARs with 2~Hz annotations that include HD maps and bounding boxes.
 We trained and evaluated our model on the official \textit{navtrain} (103k) and \textit{navtest} (12k) splits.
 For evaluation, NAVSIM adopts closed-loop-derived metrics to assess open-loop safety and fidelity: the PDM Score (PDMS) and its extended version (EPDMS).
-The PDM Score (PDMS) integrates five criteria (NC, DAC, TTC, EP, and C), and its extended version (EPDMS) additionally includes Driving Direction Compliance (DDC), Traffic Light Compliance (TLC), Lane Keeping (LK), History Comfort (HC), and Extended Comfort (EC).
+The PDMS integrates five criteria (NC, DAC, TTC, EP, and C), and EPDMS additionally includes Driving Direction Compliance (DDC), Traffic Light Compliance (TLC), Lane Keeping (LK), History Comfort (HC), and Extended Comfort (EC).

-\textbf{Bench2Drive (Closed-loop Evaluation).} Bench2Drive ~\cite{bench2drive} is a CARLA-based benchmark containing 220 safety-critical driving routes across all towns.
-The dataset is collected from the expert model Think2Drive~\cite{think2drive}, comprising 1,000 clips (950 for training and 50 for testing).
-It evaluates closed-loop performance using two key metrics: Success Rate and Driving Score.
+\paragraph{Bench2Drive (Closed-loop Evaluation).} Bench2Drive ~\cite{bench2drive} is a CARLA-based benchmark containing 220 safety-critical driving routes across all towns.
+The dataset is collected from the expert model Think2Drive~\cite{think2drive}, comprising 1,000 clips (950 for training and 50 for validation).
+It evaluates closed-loop performance using two key metrics: Driving Score and Success Rate.
 Details of the NAVSIM and Bench2Drive metrics are provided in the Appendix.